akenzua/tad_consumer_test/README.md

 Jest and Enzymes

 ### Location
-Where a component has its own folder, the test should be colocated in the folder, however, where the component share  folder with other files, the test should be located in `src/**test** folder`.
+Where a component has its own folder, the test should be colocated in the folder, however, where the component share  folder with other files, the test should be located in `src/__test__` folder.

 ### Naming Convention
 All test files should have the same name with the their files and also an extension of `.test.js`